Kotlin and continuous integration with TeamCity

-We're going to see how to set up TeamCity to build our Kotlin project.
+On this page, you'll learn how to set up TeamCity to build your Kotlin project.
 For more information and basics of TeamCity please check the Documentation page which contains information about installation, basic configuration, etc.

-Kotlin works with different build tools, so if we're using a standard tool such as Ant, Maven or Gradle, the process for setting up a Kotlin project is no different to any other language or library that integrates with these tools.
-Where there are some minor requirements and differences is when using JBS, which is the internal build system that IntelliJ IDEA uses, which is also supported on TeamCity.
+Kotlin works with different build tools, so if you're using a standard tool such as Ant, Maven or Gradle, the process for setting up a Kotlin project is no different to any other language or library that integrates with these tools.
+Where there are some minor requirements and differences is when using the internal build system of IntelliJ IDEA, which is also supported on TeamCity.

 If using Ant, Maven or Gradle, the setup process is straightforward.
 All that is needed is to define the Build Step.
-In our case, if using Gradle we'd simply define the required parameters such as the Step Name and Gradle tasks that need executing for the Runner Type.
+For example, if using Gradle, simply define the required parameters such as the Step Name and Gradle tasks that need executing for the Runner Type.

 Since all the dependencies required for Kotlin are defined in the Gradle file, nothing else needs to be configured specifically for Kotlin to run correctly.